Aerolíneas Argentinas Flight 670: Aircraft

 The Douglas DC-4 involved, registered LV-AHZ (msn 27227) was built in 1944 for the US Air Force.
 It remained in their service until March 1946, when it was sold to United Airlines.
 The aircraft was taken out of service in January 1957 and subsequently sold to Aerolíneas Argentinas in May 1957, where the aircraft remained until its last flight on 8 December 1957.

-Aftermath
+Aftermath & investigation

 The aircraft was destroyed in the accident, while all 61 occupants of the flight were killed.

 An investigation of the accident revealed that the aircraft disintegrated in flight due to the breaking off of the left wing and tail section following the stresses the aircraft received from severe turbulence in the harsh weather conditions.
 The pilot's decision to fly recklessly into the storm is seen as a contributing factor to the accident.